syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 You can bind an array of objects in a column by using the [`ValueAccessor`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html) property.

-In the following sample code, the name field having an array of two objects, FirstName and LastName are joined and bound to a column using the [`ValueAccessor`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html) property.
+In the following sample code, the name field has an array of two objects, FirstName and LastName are joined and bound to a column using the [`ValueAccessor`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html) property.

 ```cshtml
 @using Syncfusion.Blazor.Grids